facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 As of now, we do not have an exact date planned for the release.
 I personally estimate that we might be able to release an alpha version in the next one to two months, but this is of course just an estimate.

-One thing that I would like to share is that while Docusaurus is part of [Facebook Open Source](https://opensource.fb.com/) & most of the team are Facebook employees, the maintenance & development work is mostly done outside of normal working hours.
-I myself am currently a final year undergraduate student at [NTU Singapore](https://twitter.com/NTUsg), so I had to juggle between doing my coursework, my final year project and maintaining/developing Docusaurus.
+One thing that I would like to share is that while Docusaurus is part of [Facebook Open Source](https://opensource.fb.com/) and most of the team are Facebook employees, the maintenance and development work is mostly done outside of normal working hours.
+I am currently a final year undergraduate student at [NTU Singapore](https://twitter.com/NTUsg), so I had to juggle between doing my coursework, my final year project and maintaining/developing Docusaurus.
 However, that does not mean that we do not want to make Docusaurus better.
 In fact, **we want to make it as awesome as possible**.

 For now, the actual Docusaurus 2 work is still hosted in a private repository.
-In the near future, we will start to move the current work to `v2` branch of Docusaurus repository.
+In the near future, we will move them into the public repository.
 When that time arrives, I encourage everyone to look into it and hopefully, contribute in some way.
 Before that, please stay tuned 😉!

 ## Final Thoughts